jpruiz114/bridge-simulation/README.md

 # Bridge Simulation - ActionScript 3 (Original Version)

-An interactive bridge physics simulation built in ActionScript 3 using the spring-mass model.
-This is the **original version** that inspired the modern HTML5 implementation available at [jeanpaulruizvallejo.com/physics-simulations](https://jeanpaulruizvallejo.com/physics-simulations/).
+Interactive bridge physics simulation in ActionScript 3 using a spring-mass model.
+Original version that inspired the modern HTML5 implementation at [jeanpaulruizvallejo.com/physics-simulations](https://jeanpaulruizvallejo.com/physics-simulations/).

 **Built with FlashDevelop IDE**